axiangcoding/wt-profile-tool/README.md

 ## Description

-This project contains set of tools used to fetch user profile from the WarThunder server, include serval operation like:
+This package contains set of tools used to fetch user profile from the WarThunder server, include serval operation like:

 - get userid by nick
 - get user profile by userid